 This Pork Chow Mein is done in under an hour, and made with ingredients easily found in Western supermarkets.
 Pork Chow Mein is made with ground pork, veggies and noodles, coated in a sweet savory sauce.
 It is a tasty and easy weekday stir fry meal!
 If you enjoy Asian Noodles, you have to try Easy Pad Thai with Shrimp.

-Garlic Pork Chow Mein is a loaded, Asian inspired noodle dish that gets its flavor from Asian sauces: honey, garlic, soy sauce and rice vinegar.
-The veggies in it, bokchoy, grated zucchini and carrots give texture to the dish, while the ground pork makes it so complete and filling.
+Pork Chow Mein is a loaded, Asian inspired noodle dish that gets its flavor from Asian sauces: honey, garlic, soy sauce, oyster sauce and sesame oil.
+The veggies in it, bok choy, broccoli and carrots give texture to the dish, while the ground pork makes it so complete and filling.

 Simply put, its your take out style dinner, cooked easily at home.
 This has become an instant favorite around here, and I am glad to have another easy dish to throw into our weekday meal rotation.